BenBrostoff/draftfast/README.md

 * Require QB to have at least one WR on team in lineup
 * More data
 * Find better way of combining data sets on name
-* Add virtualenv / automate depencies installation
+* Add virtualenv / automate dependencies installation
 * Improve NBA combination testing
+* Testing